 There are around 300 NHS continence clinics across the UK and in most cases, you can book an appointment yourself without needing a referral from your GP.
 These clinics are for men and women.
-Call us on 01926 357220 for the contact details of your nearest clinic.
+Email us on help@bladderandbowel.org for the contact details of your nearest clinic.